As of 2022, eligibility for FCHI-2 will also be available to housing providers whose federal operating agreement expired prior to April 1, 2016.

 The housing provider will have at least 30 days to confirm whether they wish to sign the agreement and receive the associated funding under FCHI-2.

 ADMINISTERING RENTAL ASSISTANCE

-Throughout the lifetime of the FCHI-2 program, the housing provider will administer the following aspects of the program, including but not limited to:
+Throughout the lifetime of the FCHI-2, the housing provider will administer the following aspects:

 - Determining household eligibility for rental assistance (see the FCHI-2 Reference Guide, Section 3.1 Eligible households)

-- Verifying household income (see the FCHI-2 Reference Guide, Section 4.1 Determination of monthly household income)
+- Verifying household income (see the FCHI-2 Reference Guide, Section 4.1 Determination of monthly income)